Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

-and \cref{lem:small_init_en_aft} follows. \end{proof} \begin{proof}[Proof of \cref{lem:non_small_fin_en_aft} (lower bound on final energy)] According to \vref{lem:zero_en_tw}, there exists a positive quantity $L$ such that, for every function $\phi$ in the set $\Phi_{\cesc}(0_{\rr^n})$ of profiles of fronts travelling at speed $\cesc$ and ``invading'' the equilibrium $0_{\rr^n}$, satisfying $\abs{\phi(y)}\le \dEsc$ for every nonnegative quantity $y$, the following estimate holds:
+and \cref{lem:small_init_en_aft} follows. \end{proof} \begin{proof}[Proof of \cref{lem:non_small_fin_en_aft} (lower bound on final energy)] According to\\ \vref{lem:zero_en_tw}, there exists a positive quantity $L$ such that, for every function $\phi$ in the set $\Phi_{\cesc}(m)$ of bounded profiles of waves travelling at the speed $\cesc$ and ``invading'' the equilibrium $m$, satisfying $\abs{\phi(\xi)-m}\le \dEsc(m)$ for every nonnegative quantity $\xi$, the following estimate holds: